-Apple's 12in MacBook was last updated in June 2017 - at its Oct 2018 event Apple focused on the MacBook Air instead - and we expect to soon hear news about the petite super-slim laptop.
+Apple's 12in MacBook was last updated in June 2017.
+Since then Apple has updated the MacBook Air but left the MacBook untouched.
+Is there a future for the petite super-slim laptop or will Apple focus on the Air instead?
 In this article we round up the latest leaks and rumours relating to the 2019 version of the 12in MacBook, including its release date, price and next-gen processors.

 There are currently some discounts available on the MacBook if you don't want to wait for the new model.
 You can purchase the 2017 MacBook from Apple itself, as well as John Lewis, KRCS, Currys PC World and other resellers.
 Check out our best MacBook deals article for more advice.